john-cuffe/MAMBA2/README.md

 - The function must accept as an argument two strings, _and also must handle missing values_ (e.g. by giving a particular value to missings).
 - {data1_name} and {data2_name} should appear as they do in their respective datasets.

-### training_data.csv
+### PROJECT_PATH/training_data_key.csv
     - This is the data that will tell MAMBA what you believe is a match and which is not.
 Currently, MAMBA requires a truth deck of matches in order to build off of.
 This file only contains three columns.
       - \*data1_name\*_id: the id for the record in the first dataset
       - \*data2_name\*_id: the id for the record in the second dataset
       - match: 1 if the pair is a match, 0 otherwise.
+### PROJECT_PATH/*data_1_name*_training.csv and PROJECT_PATH/*data_2_name*_training.csv
+    - These two files contain the right-hand side variables for the records in training_data_key.csv.

-### MAMBA properties
+### PROJECT_PATH/MAMBA.properties
  <a id="mamba_properties"/>
 This is the file you will edit to run MAMBA.
-After setting your configurations, just run run_match.py *your properties file name here*.
-Do not include the .properties file ending in the command
+After setting your configurations, just run run_match.py *your project folder name here*.

 #### Variables:

+    - projectPath:
+      - Path to a folder you create (can be inside or outside the MAMBA directory) that contains all of your project's data and configuration files.
     - Data1_name
       - The name of the first dataset.
 Exclude the '.csv' ending.
     - data2_name